[R.O. 2011 § 710.010; R.O. 2010 § 710.010; Ord. No. 674 §§ 1 — 2, 7-17-2000]

 Reduce the suspended solids to three hundred fifty (350) parts per million by weight, or

 Any garbage that has not been properly shredded.
-The installation and operation of any garbage grinder equipped with a motor of three-fourth (¾) horsepower (0.76 hp metric) or greater shall be subject to the review and approval of the Superintendent.
+The installation and operation of any garbage grinder equipped with a motor of three-fourth (3/4) horsepower [seventy-six hundredths (0.76) hp metric] or greater shall be subject to the review and approval of the Director.

 Any waters or wastes containing strong acid iron pickling wastes or concentrated plating solutions, whether neutralized or not.

-Any radioactive wastes isotopes of such half-life or concentration as may exceed limits established by the Superintendent in compliance with applicable State or Federal regulations.
+Any radioactive wastes isotopes of such half-life or concentration as may exceed limits established by the Director in compliance with applicable State or Federal regulations.

 Any waters or wastes having a pH in excess of 9.5.